 Ofcom Decision: Breach of rule 1.14

-In this case the BBC clearly had prior experience with this live event from 2011.
+the BBC clearly had prior experience with this live event from 2011.
 It is also important to note that in this case BBC Radio 1 was both the event promoter and broadcaster.
-It therefore had greater control over this event, and for example
+It therefore had greater control over this event, and for example the order and

-the order and content of the performances, than if it was one for which it had negotiated the rights to broadcast.
-Also as Lily Allen's material was well known, and her use of strong language in performance well established, it was reasonably predictable
+content of the performances, than if it was one for which it had negotiated the rights to broadcast.
+Also as Lily Allen's material was well known, and her use of strong language in performance well established, it was reasonably predictable that her set

 Therefore, in light of all the above factors, Rule 1.14 of the Code was breached.